scharlau/Temperature_Conversion/README.md

            return @celsius_temp
         end

-I'll leave you to set up the celsius.html.erb page to display the result.
-You can display ruby variables in a view with <%= @variable_name %> where @variable_name is whatever name you want to see such as @celsius_temp.
+I'll leave you to set up the app/views/celsius.html.erb page to display the result.
+As the minimum that you put in the file, you need to display the ruby variable for the @celsius_temp using the format: <%= @variable_name %> where @variable_name is whatever name you want to see such as @celsius_temp.

-Round one: Edit index and celsius views so that you land on the index page and fill in the form with the temperature in farhrenheit that you'd like to convert, press a button, and then end up on the celsius page with the result of your conversion.
+Round one: Edit the index and celsius views so that you land on the index page and fill in the form with the temperature in farhrenheit that you'd like to convert, press a button, and then end up on the celsius page with the result of your conversion.

 Round two: build on the previous work so that you can convert from celsius to farhrenheit in the same form by adding a radio button, which will let you indicate which way you want to do the conversion.
 You'll find this RailsGuide on views useful http://guides.rubyonrails.org/form_helpers.html